The New Boy

-The New Boy is a 2023 Australian drama film written and directed by Warwick Thornton, and starring Aswan Reid as the title character, alongside Deborah Mailman, Wayne Blair, and Cate Blanchett, who was also a producer of the film.
+The New Boy is a 2023 Australian fantasy drama film written and directed by Warwick Thornton, and starring Aswan Reid as the title character, alongside Deborah Mailman, Wayne Blair, and Cate Blanchett, who was also a producer of the film.
 It follows a young Aboriginal Australian orphan boy who is brought into a Christian monastery, run by a renegade nun, where he begins to question his faith and loyalty to his heritage.

 The film premiered at the 76th Cannes Film Festival on 19 May 2023, and was theatrically released in Australia on 6 July 2023 by Roadshow Films.
 It received generally positive reviews from critics.

 Plot

-In the Australian outback in the mid-1940s Australia, a nameless nine-year-old orphan boy, Aboriginal except that he has some fair hair, strangles a white horseman.
-Another horseman fells the boy with a boomerang; then the boy is taken in at a remote monastery for raising Aboriginal boys.
+In the Australian outback in the mid-1940s Australia, a nameless nine-year-old Aboriginal boy with blonde hair strangles a white horseman.
+Another horseman fells the boy with a boomerang; then the boy is taken in at a remote orphanage.
 The monastery is seemingly run by a male priest, who has actually been dead for a year without anyone appearing to know the cause.
 The lead nun, Sister Eileen, claims to outsiders that the priest is still alive, and forges letters to create this impression.
 Eileen is supported in her work and her deception by a fellow nun who goes by the nickname "Sister Mum" and a man named George, both of whom are Aboriginal and assimilated to Christian beliefs.
 Though times are difficult, the nuns care for the boys and desire to protect them through Christian teachings and shared manual work.
 The boys are not provided with any knowledge of Aboriginal values, language or practices.
 Their fate is to be forced to leave very early and be employed as farm hands.
 Sister Mum is implied to have converted to Christianity due to the loss of her two children, while George lives a secure life at the monastery.

 The orphan boy, nicknamed the "New Boy", initially struggles to fit in with the other boys, being incapable of speaking or understanding English and lacking any desire for Western behaviour, such as footwear and clothing.
 After a period of bullying, the New Boy gradually asserts himself physically and emotionally, and becomes accepted by everyone.
 Throughout this process, the New Boy is shown to possess mysterious supernatural abilities to conjure small balls of light and to heal sick animals and humans.